anp3l/remote-video-server/README.md

 The backend server for the **Remote Video Library** project.
 Secure, private, and built with Node.js, Express, and MongoDB.
 Features user authentication with JWT, HLS streaming, video upload, per-user video management, and full REST API.

+> **Note on Architecture:**
+> This project was designed as a distributed cloud architecture where the client is public and connects to user-owned private servers.
+Currently, the project is configured for **self-hosted local deployment** (Localhost), giving you full control over your data and streaming infrastructure.
 ---

 ## Features